Sam-Metz/Coursera_Case_Study/README.md

 ### Phase 5 and 6: Share and Act
 * Are users wearing the watch as a fashionable accessory?
 Do they wear it all day?
    * ![Final Usage Range Chart](Final_Usage_Range_Chart.png)
-   * Most fitbit users wear their watch between 12 and 24 hours per day.
-My recommendation is to market our product to users who are looking for a fashionable watch that they can wear all day, not just while working out.
+   * Yes, most users wear their watch all day.
+I recommend that we market our product to users who are looking for a fashionable watch that they can wear all day, not just while working out.
 We should also make sure our watch is fashionable enough to be worn all day.
 * Do users frequently log their weight in the device?
    * ![Percent of Population Logging Weight Chart](Percent_of_Population_Logging_Weight_Chart.png)
    * Only a very small percentage of Fitbit users use the weight log function.
-Based on this data, I would recommend that we investigate why this function is not being used.
-It could mean that only a small percentage of our population is trying to lose weight.
-Alternatively, it could mean that the weight log funtion is not easy to use.
-We could search for datasets that shed light on the percentage of Fitbit users that use the device for weight loss or create a survey that attempts to uncover how Fitbit users feel about the weight log function.
-This information could provide valuable insight about whether or not we should market to people who are trying to lose weight.
-Depending on what we find, it could also mean a step toward improving the weight log function for our device.
+Further investigation is needed to find out why.
+This may not be a strong area of focus for our product until that investigation is done.
 * What time of day do users typically exercise?
    * ![Hourly Calories Graph](Hourly_Calories_Graph.png)
    * Users burn the most calories at 7PM each day.
-Based on this information, I would recommend that we market to working professionals.
-Our advertisements could be timed to get the most visibility by showing them in gyms at 7PM or, right after, when these users are coming home from the gym.
-This information could also inform decisions about the watch design.
-It might make sense to create a watch that can be worn while at work so that users do not need to remember to put it on before leaving for their workout.
+I would recommend that we market to working professionals with this time frame in mind.
+We should also create a watch that fits a professional dress code to accommodate these users.
 * How far do users go per day?
    * ![Distance Range Graph](Distance_Per_Day_Chart.png)
    * Most users fall between 0-9 Km per day.
-The majority of users travel 3-6 Km per day.
-Our data indicates that most of this distance is covered during active minutes.
-Therefore, our users are not driving these distances.
-We can assume that the users are traveling these distances for their workouts or, at the very least, walking.
-We could use this information to market to runners or walkers that usually travel this distance.
-We could also design a watch that is user friendly for runners and walkers and has an effective mileage tracker.
+We should also design a watch that is user friendly for runners and walkers and has an effective mileage tracker.
 * How much sleep do the users get per night?
    * ![Sleep Viz](Sleep_Viz.png)
    * Most users get between 5-9 hours of sleep per night.
 23/30 users wore their watch to bed in this dataset.
-This shows that the sleep tracking function is used by the majority of Fitbit users.
 Bellabeat should have a sleep tracking feature and market this feature to their users.